bitcobblers/DrillSergeant/README.md

 Unlike in normal unit tests, which are intended to test the correctness of individual methods, behaviors tests validate whether one or more components actually behave in the way expected when given "normal" inputs.
 Because of this, behaviors are composed of a series of pluggable steps that can be re-used in different scenarios.
 See the [Cucumber](https://cucumber.io/docs/guides/overview/) documentation for an introduction into behavior testing.

-## Comparison with 3rd Party Acceptance Testing Tools (e.g., SpecFlow, Fitnesse, Guage)
+## Comparison with 3rd Party Acceptance Testing Tools (e.g., SpecFlow, Fitnesse, Gauge)

 DrillSergeant was borne out of frustration of using 3rd party testing tools.
-While tools such as SpecFlow and Guage have gotten easier to use over time, they require installing 3rd party plugins/runners in the developer environment.
+While tools such as SpecFlow and Gauge have gotten easier to use over time, they require installing 3rd party plugins/runners in the developer environment.
 Additionally they require separate files for authoring the tests themselves (`.feature` for Specflow, `.wiki` for FitNesse, and `.md` for Gauge).
 This relies on a mixture of code generation and reflection magic in order to bind the test specifications with the code that actually runs them, which adds a layer of complexity.

 DrillSergeant takes a different approach to this problem.
 Rather than rely on DSLs and complex translation layers, it engrafts additional capabilities to the xunit framework to make it easy to write behavior-driven with familiar C# syntax.
 No new DSLs to learn, no build task fussiness, no reflection shenanigans.
 Just a simple API written entirely in C# code that can be tested/debugged the exact same way as all of your other unit tests.